 Your rights as a data subject:

-- You may withdraw consent where that is the legal basis of our processing
+- You may withdraw consent where that is the lawful basis of our processing

 - You may rectify inaccuracies in personal data that we hold about you